-The type of purchase should be identified in capital letters as the heading of the description of the Purchase Requisition.
+The type of purchase should be identified in the Requisition.
 For additional information on types of purchases, see Section 4.7.1.

 Description

 When using a brand name specification, the words "OR EQUAL" must be inserted to inform vendors that alternate bids will be considered.
 The general name of the items, e.g., air blowers, automobiles, etc., should be listed first; the manufacturer and model number of the item should follow immediately.
 Literature should be requested to accompany any alternate bid which can verify that the alternate bid complies with the specifications.
 The description shall contain the essential requirements that clarify the quality level or indicate the features that are important to the function of the item/service being purchased.